-- Learn the story of Mary's apparition to St. Juan Diego in Mexico in the 16th century.
-This children's lesson includes an explanation of the symbolic imagery.
-Here is a coloring page.
-This 2 minute video shows people celebrating in Mexico City.
-Our Lady of Guadalupe is patroness of the Americas. - Place an image of Our Lady of Guadalupe in a prominent place for the day. - Cook a Mexican meal together (such as tostadas and guacamole) or eat out. - Ask someone with Mexican heritage how they celebrate this feast or how to pray the Hail Mary in Spanish.
-If you ARE Hispanic, share the richness of your traditions with others.
-Maybe drop off images of Our Lady of Guadalupe to neighbors.
-Include a small bag of Mexican treats, well-wishes, and a smile.
-Even non-Catholics won't refuse! - For further adult reading, look at Science Sees What Mary Saw From Juan Diego's Tilma. - For more ideas on how to celebrate: though written for a Covid year, this list of 10 things to do at home is true to Mexican tradition; this creative post is a mom's take, very kid-friendly.
+- Learn the story of Mary's apparition to St. Juan Diego in Mexico in the 16th century. - See if your parish is having an festival or celebration in honor of Our Lady of Guadalupe! - Place an image of Our Lady of Guadalupe in a prominent place for the day. - Cook a Mexican meal together (such as tostadas or sopapillas) or order takeout from a local, Mexican restaurant. - Ask someone with Mexican heritage how they celebrate this feast or how to pray the Hail Mary in Spanish. - If you ARE Hispanic, share the richness of your traditions with others.
+Consider dropping off images of Our Lady of Guadalupe to neighbors and include a small bag of Mexican treats, well-wishes, and a smile. - For further adult reading, look at "Science Sees What Mary Saw From Juan Diego's Tilma".

-December 13: St. Lucy
+DECEMBER 13: ST. LUCY

 - Learn about St. Lucy and the traditions associated with her feast day. - Serve sweet rolls for breakfast, purchased or homemade.
-A Norwegian tradition has the eldest daughter bring sweet rolls to her family in the morning, wearing a wreath with candles on her head as the saint brought food to early Christians in the catacombs. - As Lucy's name means light, start turning on your Christmas lights each night beginning on her feast day, eat dinner by candlelight, or take a drive to look at Christmas lights. - Wear red, the color of those martyred for their faith in Jesus, and ask St. Lucy's prayers for all those in the world persecuted for their faith even today. - As patroness of eyes, honor St. Lucy by donating used eye-glasses to the Lions Club, or look up a local institute for the blind and learn how you can help.
+A Norwegian tradition has the eldest daughter bring sweet rolls to her family in the morning, wearing a wreath with candles on her head - as the saint brought food to early Christians in the catacombs. - As Lucy's name means light, start turning on your Christmas lights each night beginning on her feast day, eat dinner by candlelight, or take a drive to look at Christmas lights. - Wear red, the color of those martyred for their faith in Jesus, and ask St. Lucy's prayers for all those in the world persecuted for their faith even today. - As patroness of eyes, honor St. Lucy by donating used eye-glasses to the Lions Club, or look up a local institute for the blind and learn how you can help.